 Your eyeTest.com prescription-containing ADD power can be used anywhere for multifocal lenses.
 Simply choose the lens type that's right for you in addition to the ADD power that is outlined on your prescription.

 When purchasing over-the-counter reading glasses, be sure to pick a pair with magnification that matches the ADD power provided within your digital prescription.

 Many people wear readers over their contacts.
 It means having to carry around an extra pair of glasses, but it's do-able.

 The general guideline is for a prescription to be renewed every year or two, depending on your state's regulations.
-Our service is not a replacement for an eye health exam, and our doctors recommend all patients between 18 to 55 years old receive an eye health exam at least once every two years.
+Our service is not a replacement for an eye health exam, and our doctors recommend all patients between 22-55 years old receive an eye health exam at least once every two years.